MicroEJ/docs/ApplicationDeveloperGuide/managedc/wasi.rst

 .. note::

-  WASI cannot be used in more than one WASM module in a `Standalone Application <standalone_application>`; otherwise calls to WASI methods will result in undefined behavior.
+  WASI cannot be used in more than one Wasm module in a `Standalone Application <standalone_application>`; otherwise calls to WASI methods will result in undefined behavior.

   In a `Sandboxed Application <sandboxed_application>`, WASI methods must not be exposed in the `Kernel API <kernel.api>` and each Application and the Kernel can use WASI in only one module.